ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - gatewayCredentialProfile REQUIRED: Specify type of auth (e.g., SAML, OAuth, X.509).

-- gatewayLoggingProfile REQUIRED: contains the profile regarding the logging procedure.
-Default is local store
+- gatewayLoggingProfile REQUIRED: contains the profile of the logging procedure.
+"LOCAL_STORE" is the only defined allowed value at this time, but others may be defined in future updates to this specification.
+Implementations not understanding a future option value should return an appropriate error response and cease the negotiation.

 - gatewayAccessControlProfile REQUIRED: the profile regarding the confidentiality of the log entries being stored.
 Default is only the gateway that created the logs can access them.